zacharywhitley/web-function-call/README.md

-# A SPARQL Function to Rule Them All
+# One SPARQL Function to Rule Them All

 We developed a SPARQL function called `wfn:call` that takes as a parameter an URI representing a function and then other arguments for the specified function.
 The `wfn:call` function executes the specified URI function against an appropriate remote endpoint (that implements such a function), passing the arguments and getting the result back.
 It allows interoperable remote invocation of functions (including high-order functions) from within a SPARQL query.

 Further details available at the [official website](http://atzori.webofcode.org/projects/wfn/).

 ## Installation
-The following steps have been tested using Apache Fuseki 2.4.0 and Apache Jena 3.1.0, Ubuntu 16.04 and OpenJDK "1.8.0_91".
+The following steps have been tested using Apache Fuseki 2.4.0 and Apache Jena 3.1.0, Ubuntu 16.04 and OpenJDK "1.8.0_91":

   1. download and unzip Apache Fuseki 2.4.0 and Apache Jena 3.1.0
-2. clone the callsparql repository
+  1. clone the callsparql repository
-3. *(this step is optional; a compiled version is already present)* compile callsparql and create the file `wfn_call.jar` with the following commands (Java 8 is required):
+  1. *(this step is optional; a compiled version is already present)* compile callsparql and create the file `wfn_call.jar` with the following commands (Java 8 is required):
 ```bash
 cd callsparql
 # create compiled classes on org/ dir (assuming jena is installed at ../apache-jena-3.1.0/)